joyrexus/buckets/README.md

 A buckets/bolt database contains a set of buckets.
 What's a bucket?
 It's basically just an [associative array](https://en.wikipedia.org/wiki/Associative_array), mapping keys to values.
 For simplicity, we say that a bucket *contains* key/values pairs and we refer to these k/v pairs as "items".
 You use buckets for storing and retrieving such items.

 Since Bolt stores keys in [byte-sorted order](https://github.com/boltdb/bolt#iterating-over-keys), we can take advantage of this sorted key namespace for fast prefix and range scanning of keys.
+In particular, it gives us a way to easily retrieve a subset of items.
+(See the `PrefixItems` and `RangeItems` methods, described below.)

 #### Read/write transactions